Maria Toskos, PD, SDL, Assistant Principal on Influential Women

 02What’s the best career advice you’ve ever received?

 The best career advice I have received is to have an open heart and truly listen to others.
-Every individual has a story, and being a good listener allows you to better support people without judgment and instead respond with understanding and care.
+Over the years, I've learned that every individual carries a story shaped by their experiences, challenges and hopes.
+Being a good listener allows you to better support people with empathy and care and without judgment.
+Listening deeply has also strengthened my ability to offer guidance, build trust among teams and support all learners by honoring their unique needs.

 03What advice would you give to young women entering your industry?

-I would advise young women to develop strong administrative leadership skills by balancing structure with proactive systems.
-Success requires prioritization, clear communication, authentic relationships, and staying connected to the daily realities of the people you serve.
+I would advise young women to develop strong administrative leadership skills by balancing structure with proactive systems that truly support the people they serve.
+Success requires prioritization, clear communication, authentic relationships grounded in trust and respect.
+It is also essential to stay connected to the realities of the world around us, understand the lives and struggles of others; stay connected to the daily realities of the people you serve.
+Embrace your voice, remain confident and be courageous.

 04What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in education today is addressing the complex social realities students face, including poverty, family instability, and limited parental engagement.
-Additionally, schools often struggle with insufficient funding and physical space, which limits the ability to expand programs and resources needed to support student success.
+Additionally, schools often struggle with insufficient funding and limited physical space, which restricts the ability to expand programs and resources needed to support student success.

 05What values are most important to you in your work and personal life?

 The most important values in my work and personal life are trust, transparency, and clear communication.
-I also prioritize building a strong community of learners, while remaining flexible, compassionate, and understanding in all interactions.
+I also prioritize building a strong, connected community of learners, while remaining flexible, compassionate, and understanding in all interactions.
+These values remind me to lead with integrity, empathy and purpose and to ceate an environment where everyone is seen, heard and valued.

 Join Influential Women and start making an impact.
 Register now.